IHE/HIE-Whitepaper/README.md

 * [7 Security and Privacy](#7-security-and-privacy)
 * [8 Further Reading](#8-further-reading)

-This white paper is published on November xx, 2020 for public comment.
+This white paper is published on December 2, 2020 for public comment.
 Comments are invited and can be submitted using the [ITI Public Comment form](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](https://github.com/IHE/HIE-Whitepaper/issues/new?template=public-comment-issue-template.md).
 Please reference the section that your comment applies to.

 In order to be considered in the development of the subsequent version of the white paper, comments must be received by **January 15, 2021**.